Mirror Descent-Ascent for mean-field min-max problems: Introduction

-Observe that the lifted problem is bilinear in $\nu$ and $\mu,$ hence an MNE for \eqref{eq:bilinear-GAN-lifted} exists under mild assumptions (see footnote \ref{fnote}).
-We would like to emphasize that since we work with a convex-concave objective function $F,$ the framework we propose is more general and includes \eqref{eq:bilinear-GAN-lifted} as a particular case.
-Moreover, we demonstrate theoretically by comparing Theorem \ref{thm: conv-sim-bregman} and Theorem \ref{thm:conv-alt-bregman} that sequential updates speed up GANs training significantly.
+Note that the lifted problem is bilinear in $\nu$ and $\mu,$ so an MNE for \eqref{eq:bilinear-GAN-lifted} exists under mild conditions (see footnote \ref{fnote}).
+We illustrate that alternating updates speed up GANs training in simple numerical experiments (see Appendix \ref{section:numerical-example}).